 RECIPE: Rose Pear Galette & The Different Types Of Pears

-RECIPE: ROSE PEAR GALETTE Treat yourself with this elegant and refined after-dinner delight from Adrianna Adarme of A Cozy Kitchen.
+December is National Pear Month.
+World Pear Day is the first Saturday in December. > Check below for a review of the different types of pears.
+Treat yourself to this elegant and refined after-dinner delight from Adrianna Adarme of A Cozy Kitchen.
 It’s included in her book The Year of Cozy: 125 Recipes, Crafts, and Other Homemade Adventures.
-Prep time is 30 minutes, cook time is 20 to 25 minutes.
+Prep time is 30 minutes, and cook time is 20 to 25 minutes.
 Ingredients For 4 Individual Tarts For the Crust

 For The Filling